Did MSNBC’s Rachel Maddow Ride Trump’s Coattails To Latest Conquest? [Opinion]

 Calling Sean Hannity “the Trump mouthpiece for propaganda,” the Politicus USA site reports that the Fox News anchor came in second behind Maddow for the month of August.
 He was followed by another Fox News favorite, Tucker Carlson, who was in third place.

 MSNBC’s The Rachel Maddow Show was the most watched program on cable news for August and also the “most watched show on all of basic cable.”
-This “means that more people are watching Maddow than are watching sports and entertainment on basic cable,” suggests, Politcus USA.
+This “means that more people are watching Maddow than are watching sports and entertainment on basic cable,” suggests Politcus USA.

 According to TV Newser, Maddow came in first in August with her news program and was one of the most-watched shows across all of the basic cable stations.

 “Not only is Maddow No. 1 this month, but she posted significant year-over-year audience growth in total viewers (+73 percent) and among adults 25-54 (+72 percent),” writes TV Newser.

 MSNBC is in a “neck to neck” race with Fox News for the coveted number one title in cable news.
-Fox News is a station with a name that is synonymous with the top channel for cable news.
+Fox News is a network with a name that is synonymous with the top channel for cable news.
 Politicus USA calls Maddow someone who has given viewers, “deep fact based reporting and storytelling.”

 Rachel Maddow ends August with the most-watched show in cable news https://t.co/6C8Xd0bX0i pic.twitter.com/YCRmLXKyi5